Kansas Highway Patrol

+Law enforcement agency in Kansas, U.S.

 The Kansas Highway Patrol (KHP) is the highway patrol agency for the U.S. state of Kansas.
 While the patrol's primary focus is maintaining the safety of State, Federal and Interstate highways, it also is charged with providing support for county agencies when tactical, aerial or other specialized services are needed.
 The Kansas Highway Patrol has statewide jurisdiction, and frequently assists other agencies with emergency calls for service.

 History

 In 2011, the KHP purchased the last-produced Ford Crown Victoria Police Interceptor for its fleet.

 Morale controversy

 In 2014, amidst many allegations of abuse of power and inconsistent work practices resulting in overall low morale, the University of Kansas School of Business proctored a thorough survey of all KHP Employees that were willing to participate.
 The results of the survey revealed that the majority held great loyalty to the agency, but believed upper-level command staff needlessly doled out disciplinary actions to those they personally disliked, showed favoritism during promotional processes, and were generally incompetent when it came to making important decisions regarding the overall direction of the patrol.
 Colonel Ernest Garcia and Lieutenant Colonel Alan Stoecklein were both mentioned by name multiple times in an open-ended section at the end of the survey where employees could comment freely.
 Kansas State Troopers Association President Mitch Mellick said that the survey revealed concerns that had long been held by troopers across the state regarding labor practices and benefits.
 Lieutenant Colonel Stoecklein soon thereafter announced his retirement, effective September 15, 2014 and Colonel Ernest Garcia announced he was leaving the agency on January 5, 2015.